 - combats inflammation

-Turmeric is one of my favorite herbs of all time, so it’s not no wonder that turmeric is an excellent natural remedy if you want to cure PCOS.
-Turmeric’s main benefit for PCOS is that it contains the active component curcumin, which is nearly unsurpassed when it comes to counteracting not only inflammation, but also depression.
+Turmeric is one of our favorite herbs of all time, so it’s no wonder that turmeric also helps to cure PCOS.
+PCOS sufferers benefit from turmeric’s active component, curcumin, which is nearly unsurpassed for counteracting not only inflammation, but also depression.

 Plus, turmeric is heart healthy, an important factor for PCOS suffers who are at risk of cardiovascular disease due to hormone imbalance.